cjheath/STM32C071_Basic/README.md

   - STM32CubeMX pin-configuration file you should edit for your required I/O configuration
 * Hardware (incomplete)
   - KiCad schematic and 2-layer PCB containing the STM32, USB and SWD connectors, and optional crystal
+  - 3.3V Buck switcher from VBUS up to 20V (USB-PD)
   - KiCad project-local library of symbols, footprints and 3D models
   - LCSC ordering codes on all parts, to facilitate ordering on JLCPCB
 * Firmware (incomplete)